LiquidRazor/ListDisplay/docs/api/list-display.md

 </td><td>

-Available selection modes for the list component.
+Available selection modes for the list component. - `"none"`<!-- -->: No row selection allowed - `"single"`<!-- -->: Only one row can be selected at a time - `"multiple"`<!-- -->: Multiple rows can be selected simultaneously

 </td></tr>